 If the driver enters a plea or is convicted of “reckless driving,” then the Florida DHSMV will automatically send the driver to driving school.

-If the driver fails to successfully complete the course within 90 days after recieving notice from the Florida DHSMV, the driver’s license SHALL BE CANCELED by the DHSMV until the course is successfully completed.
+If the driver fails to complete the course within 90 days after receiving notice from the Florida DHSMV, the driver’s license SHALL BE CANCELED by the DHSMV until the course is completed.
 See F.S.
 322.0261(4).

-This DHSMV-imposed requirement to complete driver improvement school also applies for convictions of the following infractions or offenses:
+The DHSMV-imposed requirement to complete driver improvement school also applies to convictions of the following infractions or offenses:

 - 316.074(1) Fail to Obey Traffic Control Device